 ONS, responsible for short-term planning and operation of the system;

-MAE, the wholesale market for the genertion and trading of electricity; and
+MAE, the wholesale market for the generation and trading of electricity; and

 CCPS, which sets indicative planning goals for the development of the system.

 The regulatory environment for the Cuiabá Project reflects the fundamental shift in Brazilian energy policy from a state-owned, predominantly hydroelectric system to one that will depend upon privately-owned thermal generating capacity to meet current and future demand.
 In particular, the project is mostly governed by the regulations designed for the development of IPPs.